Budapestby VisitCity Guides

 Frequently Asked Questions

-Budapest offers exceptional value compared to Western European capitals.
-Budget travelers can comfortably enjoy the city on €40-60 per day including hostel accommodation, public transportation, attraction entries, and meals at affordable restaurants.
-Mid-range travelers might spend €80-120 daily.
+Budapest is really affordable compared to other European capitals.
+Budget travelers can have a great time on €40-60 per day including hostel accommodation, public transport, attractions, and meals at local restaurants.
+If you want mid-range hotels and nicer restaurants, budget €80-120 daily.

 Stay in social hostels, join free walking tours, book group activities like food tours or pub crawls, visit ruin bars, and use travel apps like Meetup or Couchsurfing events.
-Budapest's thermal baths and river cruises also provide natural settings for meeting people.
+The thermal baths and river cruises are also great places to meet people naturally.

-Budapest offers exceptional value compared to Western European capitals while maintaining similar levels of safety and infrastructure.
-It combines the fairy-tale charm of Prague with unique thermal bath culture and vibrant nightlife.
-Its walkable layout and excellent public transport make it particularly solo-friendly.
+Budapest gives you amazing value compared to Western European capitals while being just as safe and well-connected.
+It has the fairy-tale charm of Prague but with unique thermal baths and great nightlife.
+The city is very walkable and the public transport is excellent, which makes it perfect for solo travelers.

-No, English is widely spoken in tourist areas, hotels, restaurants, and attractions.
-Learning a few basic Hungarian phrases like 'köszönöm' (thank you) is appreciated but not necessary for getting around.
-Most signs in central areas include English translations.
+No, English is spoken widely in tourist areas, hotels, restaurants, and attractions.
+Learning a few basic Hungarian words like 'köszönöm' (thank you) is nice but not necessary.
+Most signs in the center have English translations too.